-Peter Burge played 42 Tests between 1954-55 and 1965-66, scoring 2,290 runs at 38.16 with four hundred.
-Upon his death is a great shock because he was a wonderful guy,” said former Test team-mate and captain Bill Lawry.
-Peter was also a fantastic player and he was a marvelous help to younger players.
+Peter Burge played 42 Tests between 1954–55 and 1965–66, scoring 2,290 runs at 38.16 with four hundred.
+His death is a great shock because he was a wonderful guy,” said former Test teammate and captain Bill Lawry.
+Peter was also a fantastic player, and he was a marvelous help to younger players.
 “We respected him greatly as being among the best players in Australian cricket at the time, along with the likes of Bob Simpson.

-Peter Burge leaves an incredible legacy John Polack said; To younger members of the world’s cricketing community, the late Peter Burge will be best remembered as the tough but fair match referee who had presided over international fixtures for the last nine years.
+Peter Burge leaves an incredible legacy John Polack said, To younger members of the world’s cricketing community, the late Peter Burge will be best remembered as the tough but fair match referee who presided over international fixtures for the last nine years.
 Those slightly older will also remember him as a determined, jaggedly built first-class batsman of the 1950s and 1960s.

-And many more in his home as one of the finest cricketing identities the state has ever produced.
+And many more in his home as one of the finest cricket identities the state has ever produced.
 His passing closes the book on a career in cricket that began nearly 69 years ago.
-Schooled in the game by a father who had himself been a Queensland selector and Australian tour manager, Peter Burge started his life in cricket as a wicket-keeper and batsman.
+Schooled in the game by a father who had himself been a Queensland selector and Australian tour manager, Peter Burge started his life in cricket as a wicketkeeper and batsman.

 He showed significant prowess in both aspects of the game—to the extent that he had already reached the heights of Brisbane grade cricket by the time of his last year at school.
 He started to challenge for a position in the state squad in the early 1950s, but no longer as a wicketkeeper.